chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``audit_mode``
    Enable audit-mode.
 Set to ``audit-only`` to skip the converge phase of the chef-client run and only perform audits.
 Possible values: ``audit-only``, ``disabled``, and ``enabled``.
 Default value: ``disabled``.

-   New in Chef client 12.4.
+   New in Chef Client 12.4.

 ``automatic_attribute_whitelist``
    A Hash that whitelists ``automatic`` attributes, preventing non-whitelisted attributes from being saved.